Nautilus produces new operas and music-theater works that are emotionally expansive, dramatically engaging, and spiritually stimulating.

 Sarah Johnson, Josh Miles, Tina Meckel, and James Payne

-PS: If you're a little short of cash right now, simply drop us a line and pledge to send us a gift - we’ll work out the details later, and it will still count for this fiscal year!
+PS: If you're a little short of cash right now, simply drop us a line and pledge to send us a gift - we’ll work out the details later, and it will still count for this tax year!

 Nautilus is the only arts organization in Minnesota, and one of the few in the country, dedicated to creating new opera and music-theater pieces and to developing creative and performing artists.
 We use music-theater as a tool to create enriching experiences for artists and audiences, supporting the individual and collective growth of the human spirit.
 We engage almost a hundred artists each year, and over half of our annual budget is paid as artists fees.